Kellenkjames/RB109/local_variable_scope/example_4.md

 ```
 # Written Response:

+The method definition `example` accepts `str` as a parameter on line 4.

 The `example` method invocation passes the String `'hello'` in as an argument on line 13.

 The local variable `i` is initialized and assigned to the Integer `3` on line 5.
 The `do...end` alongside the `loop` method invocation on lines 6-10 defines a block, within which; the `puts` method invocation passes `str` in as an argument. `str` represents a local variable that references the String `'hello'`; the output is the String `'hello'` printed three times each on a newline.